bobghosh91/selenium-windy-automation/README.md

     **Ensure to use `webdriver.Remote` when running tests in a remote environment.**

-### Deploying Docker Compose on AWS EC2:
+## Deploying Docker Compose on AWS EC2:

+---
 To deploy your Docker Compose setup on an AWS EC2 instance, follow these steps:
-1. **SSH into your EC2 Instance:** Connect to your EC2 instance via SSH.
-Ensure Docker and Docker Compose are pre-installed on your instance.
-2. **Copy the Docker Compose File:** Copy the chosen docker-compose file to instance root:
+1. **Copy the Docker Compose File:** Copy the chosen docker-compose file to instance root:
     ```bash
     scp -i /path/to/your-key.pem /path/to/your-file.yml ubuntu@ec2-instance-public-ip:/destination`
     ```
+2. **SSH into your EC2 Instance:** Connect to your EC2 instance via SSH.
+Ensure Docker and Docker Compose are pre-installed on your instance.
+    ```bash
+    ssh -i /path/to/your-key.pem ubuntu@ec2-public-ip
+    ```

 3. **Run the Docker Compose:** Once transferred, run the following command on the EC2 instance:
     ```bash
     docker-compose -f docker-compose.yml up -d`
     ```
 4. **Update WebDriver URL:** Make sure to replace `http://localhost:4444/wd/hub` with the actual URL of your remote WebDriver server.
 For example `http://<ec2-ip-address>:<port>`

+5. **Running Tests from Jenkins**:
+    - From your Jenkins pipeline, ensure the remote WebDriver URL is correctly configured to point to the EC2 instance.
+    - Trigger the Jenkins job to run tests remotely on the AWS EC2 instance.

 You can now run the tests remotely on your EC2 instance.

+### Running Tests in Jenkins

+---
+This project includes a ready-to-use Jenkins pipeline configuration to automate test execution.
+Follow these steps to set up and run tests using Jenkins:

+### Prerequisites for Jenkins
+1. **Jenkins Installation**: Ensure Jenkins is installed and running on your system or server.
+Refer to the official Jenkins installation guide for setup instructions.
+2. **Jenkins Plugins**: Make sure the following plugins are installed:
+   - Allure Jenkins Plugin (for Allure reporting)
+   - Docker Pipeline Plugin (for Docker Compose execution)
+   - SSH Agent Plugin (for deploying on AWS EC2)
+   - Python Plugin (if you’re executing Python scripts directly)

+### Configuring the Jenkins Pipeline

+1. **Add the Jenkinsfile**: Copy the content of  `Jenkinsfile` from the project’s root directory into your Jenkins job.
+The pipeline job is already configured with steps to run tests, generate Allure reports, and archive the results.

+2. **Pipeline Job Execution**:
+    - After setting up your pipeline, trigger the job manually or set up a schedule for automated runs.
+    - The tests will execute based on the configurations provided, and Allure reports will be generated for visual representation of the results.

+3. **Viewing Results**:
+   - Once the job is complete, you can view the Allure reports directly in Jenkins.
+   - Navigate to the `Allure Report` link in the Jenkins build console.

+---

+## Uploading Allure Report to S3

+---
+Once the tests are completed and the Allure report is generated, you can upload the single-file Allure report to an S3 bucket for easy sharing and access.

+- The steps to upload the Allure report to S3 are already included in the `Jenkinsfile`.
+Ensure the bucket access policy is set to public, as explained [above](#set-the-bucket-policy-to-allow-public-access-to-the-website).

 ### Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests.